wp-plugins/jquery-t-countdown-widget/readme.txt

 == Screenshots ==

-1. T(-) CountDown in action with styles: Darth, Jedi and Carbonite.
+1. T(-) Countdown in action with styles: Darth, Jedi and Carbonite.
 1. Styles: C-3PO, TIE-Fighter and Carbonlite.
-1. The basic T(-) CountDown widget options.
+1. The basic T(-) Countdown widget options.
-1. An expansive view of the available CountDown widget options, provided for your viewing pleasure.
+1. An expansive view of the available Countdown widget options, provided for your viewing pleasure.

 == Changelog ==

+= 2.2 =
+* Greatly improved countdown script efficiency

 = 2.1 =
 * Added two new image-free css styles: TIE-Fighter and C-3PO